 To become an LCSW, you’ll need to hold an MSW from a program accredited by the Council on Social Work Education (CSWE).
 Think of the LCSW as advanced licensure that may qualify you for more career opportunities.
 Specifically, an LCSW credential is required if you want to work with patients without the supervision of another professional during your career.

 A Master of Social Work, which is a graduate degree.

 A specific licensure obtained after earning a master’s in social work.

-MSW and LCSW credentials differ in several other key ways.
-They have different training and educational requirements.
-They may affect your job prospects and where you work, and you may see some salary differences in the positions you qualify for depending on the credential you hold.
+The LCSW credential differs in several other key ways.
+This type of licensure has different training and supervision requirements.
+It may affect your job prospects and where you work, and you may see some salary differences in the positions you qualify for depending on the credential you hold.

-Since an LCSW requires additional training and experience beyond a master’s program, you may be interested in pursuing a career as a social worker with just an MSW.
-With an MSW, you might become a child welfare caseworker, a school social worker or other positions that involve providing therapy under supervision but not prescribing medications.
-As an LCSW, you could work as a clinical social worker, psychiatric social worker, or in other social work careers in which you may diagnose clients and provide psychotherapy without supervision.
-Whether an MSW or LCSW is right for you will depend on your career goals.
+Since an LCSW requires additional training and experience beyond a master’s program, you may be interested in pursuing a career as a social worker without an LCSW.
+With other forms of licensure, you might become a child welfare caseworker or school social worker or take other positions that involve providing therapy under supervision but not prescribing medications.
+As an LCSW, you could work as a clinical social worker or psychiatric social worker or in other social work careers in which you may diagnose clients and provide psychotherapy without supervision.
+Whether advanced licensure is right for you will depend on your career goals.

 LCSW vs. MSW: Education Requirements